URL2Pin logo

 Educational note: Amazon Associates and Pinterest both update their rules often.
 Always verify the current Amazon Associates Operating Agreement, disclosure requirements, and Pinterest’s merchant and paid partnership guidelines in the official help centers.
 This article is not legal advice.
 Especially verify whether your Associates account allows the exact link destinations you use from social traffic.

-• Using outdated bookmarks that predate a tag rename.
+• Using outdated bookmarks that predate a tag rename—clicks land, commissions do not.

-• Shorteners that strip tracking Amazon needs (policy-dependent).
+• Shorteners or redirect chains that strip the `tag=` parameter Amazon needs.

-• Scheduling dozens of pins that all point to a draft page without the live CTA.
+• Scheduling dozens of pins to a draft page where the live affiliate button was never published.

 Pair this setup with keyword intent from our Pinterest keyword research guide so each tagged link earns relevant clicks.